evermeer/EVWordPressAPI/README.md

 }
 ```

 There is also support for API calls that require authentication (OAuth2).
-For
+Here is a sample code for that:
 ```
 let wordpressOauth2Settings = Oauth2Settings(
     baseURL: "https://public-api.wordpress.com/rest/v1.1",